What Is a Merchant Acquirer?

 Merchant Acquirer vs. Payment Processor

 Rather than working directly with an acquiring bank like J.P.
-Morgan, e-commerce merchants typically work with a merchant service provider or payment service provider who in turn arranges the merchant account.
+Morgan, e-commerce merchants typically work with a merchant service provider or payment service provider who arranges the merchant account.

-Understanding the relationship between merchant acquirers, merchant service providers and payment service providers can help you to better understand what a merchant acquirer is.
+Understanding the relationship between merchant acquirers, merchant service providers, and payment service providers will help you to better understand what a merchant acquirer is.

 Merchant Service Providers